Smart Lock Audio Recognition

 • 2.1.
 Name your query based on the task you want to perform on the resulting data

 • 2.2.
-Use the corresponding session name you defined on the DCL when annotating data.
+Use the corresponding session name you defined on the Data Studio when annotating data.
 If you have two sessions for training and testing, here you need to repeat these steps and define two queries

 • 2.3.
 Saving the query that basically saves the instructions to prepare your data